 Return-to-office (RTO) means asking employees to come back and work from the office, either full-time or just a few days a week as part of a hybrid schedule.

-In this article, we’ll take a look at which major companies have already returned to the office, what their RTO policies look like, and why they’re making these changes.
+In this article, we’ll take a look at which companies have already returned to the office, what their RTO policies look like, and why they’re making these changes.
 We’ll also keep this list updated as more companies announce new RTO plans — so check back regularly to stay in the loop.

 Guide to RTO companies